steveg-ai/SpectralAnalysis/README.md

 This file generates frequency-domain features of collected electromagnetic data.
 It first performs three simple test cases to verify the expected/proper results (no tone, two pure tones, tone with additive noise)
 Then it computes the spectrum of the electromagnetic data.
-End
+End.
+End.